Health Benefits of Papaya: Nutrition, Uses & Evidence-Based Insights

 • Avoid daily long-term use

-• Should not be used in pregnant women and children.
+• Should not be used by pregnant women and children.

-Regularly intake of papaya seeds should be advised by the professionals.
+Regularly intake of papaya seeds can only be done after advised by the medical professionals.
 These uses are based on traditional practices and are not intended as medical treatment.

 15. Papaya Leaves: Not to be Part of an Everyday Diet.